Skip to main content?

 REQUESTS FOR FUNDING

-Curry Stone Foundation is receiving numerous unsolicited requests for support in light of this crisis.
-Many of these have significant merit, and we understand the need is great.
+Curry Stone Foundation continues to receive numerous requests for support.
+Many of these causes have significant merit, and we understand the need is great.

 For these reasons, we will not be able to assist financially with any immediate requests for funds.